tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Now's a perfectly good time to generate a revocation certificate.
 You might want to put this on your everyday machine, or you might want to print it out.
 A revocation certificate allows you to cancel your key without needing to have the secret part on hand (you used the secret part to create the certificate).

-A jerk who got a hold of a revocation certificate for your key could also cancel your key (which would probably make a lot of work for you), but they couldn't sign things on your behalf, or decrypt secret messages meant only for you.
+A jerk who got ahold of a revocation certificate for your key could also cancel your key (which would probably make a lot of work for you), but they couldn't sign things on your behalf, or decrypt secret messages meant only for you.

-This probably means that you should store your revocation certificate somewhere other than where you store your master key backus, and just a little more accessible, so that even if you loose those backups, you can still revoke the key.
+This probably means that you should store your revocation certificate somewhere other than where you store your master key backups, and just a little more accessible, so that even if you lose those backups, you can still revoke the key.

 Here's how to make one.